 Run by Jane Dowler, an avid sommelier who, after spending time in Toledo with winemakers, brought the flavours of Spain to Manchester with Evuna.
 The restaurant now has two sites in the city centre, as well as in Altrincham and Knutsford, and has become well-known as one of Manchester’s favourite tapas restaurants thanks to its traditional Spanish dishes.
 Evuna, 79 Thomas St, Manchester, M4 1LQ | 277-279 Deansgate, Manchester, M3 4EW.

 Menagerie opened back in 2016, with Karina Jadhav and Seema Malhotra at the helm.
 The restaurant was an instant hit, pioneering the Insta-glam look in our city.
-Now, five years on, the restaurant continues to prove popular with Mancs and visitors alike, thanks to its divine cocktails, breathtaking decor and diverse menu.
+Now, seven years on, the restaurant continues to prove popular with Mancs and visitors alike, thanks to its divine cocktails, breathtaking decor and diverse menu.
 Menagerie, One New Bailey, New Bailey St, M3 5JL.

 9. Wholesome Junkies

 Expanding our city’s horizons with tasty vegan junk food, Wholesome Junkies was founded by Chelsea Campbell, who set up shop in 2017 after years of working in hospitality.
 The start-up has seen huge success in the past year alone at Arndale Market, the Baltic Triangle in Liverpool and Ancoats General Store, leading to Campbell finding a brand new kitchen in the city centre to help fulfil demand and a huge 37,000 followers on their Instagram page.